blakeberg/geth-node/README.md

 This Dockerfile stands for a **full ethereum node** where you can connect via **JSON RPC API** and the JavaScript Runtime Environment **JSRE** with interactive Console and Script Mode.
 Besides this **Solidity** as Contract Compiler is already installed.

-> The full Ethereum Blockchain needs actually about 500 MByte in testnet.
+> The full Ethereum Blockchain needs actually about 2,6GB in testnet and for mining 1,2GB for each Ethash epoche.

 Image size: 418,6 MByte